-The manufacturing industry has continuously evolved, largely due to technological advancements.
-Among these developments are cutting technologies, which have transitioned from traditional methods to highly precise techniques such as laser and waterjet cutting.
-Both these methods have significantly improved the speed, accuracy, and versatility of the manufacturing process.
+The manufacturing industry has continuously evolved, mainly due to technological advancements.
+Among these developments are cutting technologies, which have transitioned from traditional methods to exact techniques such as laser and water jet cutting.
+Both these methods have significantly improved the manufacturing process’s speed, accuracy, and versatility.

 The Basics of Laser Cutting